Rillieux/Contacts/README.md

 # Contacts

-> :warning: THIS IS A WORK IN PROCESS WHICH IS ONLY BEGINNING.
-Stay tuned??
+> :warning: THIS IS A WORK IN PROCESS.

 Contacts is an example of SwiftUI life-cycle application using CoreData and MVVM Architecture.